Faculty Structured Outreach Support Fellowship Program (S.O.S.)

 Mechanical Engineering – Serife Tol

 Inspire-ME will be a part of the UM WISE Girls in Science and Engineering (WISE GISE) Camp organized by UM Women in Science and Engineering (WISE).
 The camp aims to inspire younger generations into STEM field through various focus projects including chemistry, engineering survey, biomedical engineering, human genetics, and physics.
 Aligned with Prof. Tol’s research program at UM, she is committed to develop a Mechanical Engineering module for the WISE GISE Camp.
-Inspire-ME will teach vibration, acoustic and wave propagation concepts to 7th and 8th grade female students through demonstrations and hands-on activities.
+Inspire-ME will teach vibration, acoustic and wave propagation concepts to 7th and 8th grade students through demonstrations and hands-on activities.
+WISE is open to all students and all are welcome to apply.

 School of Education – Catherine Hindman Reischl